 The IBCP provides an opportunity for students to integrate the career-focused courses of their choice with selected IBDP subjects.
 This flexible framework allows students to integrate academic knowledge and practical, hands-on career skills.
 This combination of academics and experience empowers candidates to gain 21st-century skills and better adapt to workplace requirements.

-DPSBE is a Candidate School for the IBCP program and is pursuing authorization as an IB World School.
+Delhi Public School Bangalore East is an authorised school for International Baccalaureate Career-Program (IBCP).
 IB World Schools share a common philosophy i.e. a commitment to high-quality, challenging, international education- that we believe is important for our students.

 There are four key foundational and interrelated elements that are central to all IB programmes: